-Group revenues increased five percent to a record € 60.7 billion (FY 2013 adjusted: € 57.6 billion).
-Commercial Aircraft revenues rose seven percent, driven by the overall increase in deliveries to a record 629 aircraft (FY 2013: 626 deliveries) and a more favourable delivery mix including 30 A380s compared to 25 in 2013.
+Group revenues increased 5% to a record $\in$ 60.7 billion (FY 2013 adjusted: $\in$ 57.6 billion).
+Commercial Aircraft revenues rose 7%, driven by the overall increase in deliveries to a record 629 aircraft (FY 2013: 626 deliveries) and a more favourable delivery mix including 30 A380s compared to 25 in 2013.
 In the fourth quarter, the first A350 XWB was delivered to Qatar Airways as planned and IAS 11 accounting standards were implemented for limited launch customer contracts.
-Revenues at Helicopters rose four percent, mainly driven by government programmes including the ramp-up in NH90 activity.
+Revenues at Helicopters rose 4%, mainly driven by government programmes including the ramp-up in NH90 activity.
 Helicopter deliveries totalled 471 units (FY 2013: 497 units), including the successful entry-into-service (EIS) of the EC175 in the fourth quarter following the EIS of the EC145 T2 and EC135 T3 earlier in the year.
-Defence and Space's revenues were broadly stable, with eight A400M deliveries in total to four nations and six Ariane 5 launches during the year.
+Defence and Space's revenues were broadly stable, with 8 A400M deliveries in total to 4 nations and 6 Ariane 5 launches during the year.

-5.1.3 EBIT AND financial RESULT
+5.1.3 EBIT\ and Financial Result

 Airbus Group uses EBIT pre-goodwill impairment and exceptionals as a key indicator of its economic performance.
-The term "exceptionals" refers to such items as depreciation expenses of fair value adjustments relating to the former EADS merger, the Airbus combination and the formation of MBDA, as well as impairment charges thereon.
-In the following, EBIT pregoodwill impairment and exceptionals is earmarked as EBIT.
+The term "exceptionals" refers to such items as depreciation expenses of fair value adjustments relating to the former EADS merger and the Airbus combination, as well as impairment charges thereon.
+In the following, EBIT pre-goodwill impairment and exceptionals is earmarked as EBIT\.